Dallas Keuchel

-Dallas Keuchel (/ˈkaɪkəl/, KY-kəl; born January 1, 1988) is an American professional baseball pitcher who is currently a free agent.
-He has previously played in MLB for the Houston Astros, Atlanta Braves, Chicago White Sox, Arizona Diamondbacks, and Texas Rangers.
+Dallas Keuchel (/ˈkaɪkəl/, KY-kəl; born January 1, 1988) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros, Atlanta Braves, Chicago White Sox, Arizona Diamondbacks, Texas Rangers, Minnesota Twins, and Milwaukee Brewers, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.

 Keuchel attended the University of Arkansas, where he played baseball for the Arkansas Razorbacks.
 Keuchel made his MLB debut in 2012.
 In 2014, he was awarded both the Gold Glove Award and the Fielding Bible Award.
 Keuchel was named the starting pitcher for the American League in the 2015 MLB All-Star Game.
 Following the 2015 season, he won the American League Cy Young Award along with his second Gold Glove and Fielding Bible Awards.
 Keuchel was a member of the World Series champion 2017 Houston Astros.
 He played for the Atlanta Braves in 2019 and signed a three-year contract with the Chicago White Sox before the 2020 season.
 The White Sox designated Keuchel for assignment and subsequently released him in May 2022.
 Later in the year he was signed first by the Arizona Diamondbacks and then by the Texas Rangers, both of which later designated him for assignment.
 He is a two-time All-Star and a five-time Gold Glove winner.

-Amateur career
+Early life

 Keuchel attended Bishop Kelley High School in Tulsa, Oklahoma, where he led the baseball team to the state championship.

+College career

 Keuchel then attended the University of Arkansas, where he played college baseball for the Arkansas Razorbacks baseball team.
 He registered a 5.88 earned run average (ERA) as a freshman, a 4.58 ERA as a sophomore, and a 3.92 ERA as a junior.
 In 2007 and 2008, he played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League and was a league all-star in 2008.

 During the 2009 season, Keuchel led the Razorbacks as the Friday-night ace.
 The final regular season series was against Drew Pomeranz and #9 Ole Miss at Baum Stadium.
 The Razorbacks committed four errors in Keuchel's last regular season start, and he was tagged with the loss, ending the regular season with a 7–3 record.
 However, Keuchel led the Arkansas pitching staff to the 2009 College World Series in Omaha.
 Arkansas finished the CWS 3rd nationally that season.